Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 # Rack Overview

-This homelab is a compact, rack-mounted environment built to simulate enterprise-grade network and security infrastructures.
+This homelab is a compact, rack-mounted environment built to simulate an enterprise-grade network and security infrastructure.
 Its purpose is to provide a controlled space for learning, testing, and documenting cybersecurity concepts.

 ### Objectives
 - Gain practical experience configuring firewalls, routers, and switches.
 - Develop hands-on understanding of VLANs, VPNs, IDS/IPS systems, and secure network segmentation.
-- Host and monitor lightweight servers (Ubuntu 24 LTS on Raspberry Pi 4 & 5).
+- Host and monitor lightweight servers.
 - Build a foundation for future cloud, automation, and SIEM integrations.

 ### Physical Environment
 - **Form Factor:** GeeekPi T0 mini rack — compact, open-frame design suitable for small spaces.
-- **Mounting:** Devices secured on 19 ″ shelves with a recessed power strip for cable management.
+- **Mounting:** Devices secured on 10″ shelves with a recessed power strip for cable management.
-- **Power Backup:** CyberPower EC650LCD UPS (650 VA / 390 W) providing surge protection and short-term runtime for all core devices.
+- **Power Backup:** CyberPower EC650LCD UPS providing surge protection and short-term runtime for all core devices.
-- **Network Core:** Protectli Vault FW4B firewall, TP-Link ER605 router, TL-SG108PE PoE+ switch, and EAP610 access point.
+- **Network Core:** Protectli Vault FW4B firewall, TP-Link ER605 router, TL-SG108PE switch, and EAP610 access point.
 - **Compute Nodes:** Raspberry Pi 4 and 5 running Ubuntu Server 24 LTS for services like Docker, Pi-hole, and security monitoring.
 - **Connectivity:** GL.iNet Slate AX acts as a bridge from the hotspot to the internal router, ensuring flexible uplink options.

-This rack acts as the backbone for all current and future cybersecurity labs, balancing energy efficiency, reliability, and modular scalability.
+This rack acts as the backbone for my current and future cybersecurity labs, balancing energy efficiency, reliability, and modular scalability.
 It mirrors a scaled-down enterprise topology, giving room to practice both network administration and defensive security principles in a realistic yet manageable setup.

+---

 ## Hardware + Power Layout